 School Resource Officer (SRO)

 Atholton, along with all HCPSS High Schools, has a School Resource Officer from the Howard County Police Department who works closely with staff and students.
-Officer Kane teaches safety lessons, offers safe driving presentations, and works in classrooms to enhance lessons on student well being.
+Officer John Martin teaches safety lessons, offers safe driving presentations, and works in classrooms to enhance lessons on student well being.

 Bullying, Harassment, and Intimidation